 One, two, three, four…

-The first decision you’ll likely make is whether you want a one-piece, two-piece, or four-piece packraft paddle.
+The first decision you’ll likely make is whether you want a one-, two-, three-, or four-piece packraft paddle.
 Four-piece paddles have detachable paddle blades and a shaft that separates into two pieces in the middle.
 Three-piece paddles usually have removable blades and a solid shaft.
 Two-piece paddles generally separate in the middle, and a one-piece paddle will have no separation points.
 Many popular paddles come in one, two, three, or four-piece configurations, and some expensive paddles (such as those from Werner) can be custom-ordered in different configurations.

 A four-piece paddle will be easy to pack completely inside a backpacking backpack and is an obvious first choice for most packrafters.
 Four-piece paddles are much easier to fly with than other configurations, since the sections can be well-protected inside checkable bags.
 However, designing a paddle to break into multiple sections does entail some structural compromises.
 The hardware to make the sections attach tightly adds weight, which is especially important at the ends of the paddle.
 Attachment points and hardware are subject to wear from sand, water, and grit, and most joints will develop some amount of play over time.
 Generally speaking, a single-piece paddle may feel slightly more solid, weigh less than, and will likely outlast an equivalently-designed four-piece paddle.
 However, packing a single-piece paddle on a backpack is ridiculous, and carrying one through heavy brush would be a nightmare.